Ruhfo/Poska-hackers/README.md

 Poska-hackers
 =============

-This is repository created for learning python and teamwork
+This is repository created for learning python and teamwork, created by Andres Jõgi, Kristo Allaje and Siim Järg

 ---GUIDELINES---